parimeena404/Hotel_Menu_System/README.md

 # Hotel_Menu_System
-A simple Python project that allows users to order their favorite dishes based on their prices.
+A simple Python project that allows users to order their favourite dishes based on their prices.